All Episodes

 I don't know why DOJ not doing their job.

-I don't know why the courts haven't been doing that job, which is why I'm taking it a step further.
+I don't know why the courts haven't been doing their job, which is why I'm taking it a step further.

-And I'm gonna I'm saying that I'm going directly after these individuals.
+And I'm saying I'm going directly after these individuals.

 I'm running for Congress.